davidhampgonsalves/davidhampgonsalves.github.io/content/projects/index.md

   <div class=container>
     <div class=content>
       <div class=headline>
-        Scan product barcodes to uncover the ethics of its brand
+        Scan product barcodes to uncover the ethics of its brand.
       </div>
       <p>
         Ethical Barcode exposes the environmental, social and ethical ramifications of the products you buy.
 It is backed by a large suite of web crawlers that collect and update research from non-profits to provide users with relevant data as they shop.